amazon-braket/amazon-braket-pennylane-plugin-python/doc/installation.rst

 Installation
 ============

-The Amazon Braket PennyLane plugin requires both `PennyLane <https://pennylane.readthedocs.io>`_ and the `Amazon Braket Python SDK  <https://github.com/aws/braket-python-sdk/tree/stable/latest>`_.
-You should use only the stable/latest branch of the braket-python-sdk repository.
+The Amazon Braket PennyLane plugin requires both `PennyLane <https://pennylane.readthedocs.io>`_ and the `Amazon Braket Python SDK  <https://github.com/aws/amazon-braket-sdk-python>`_.
 Instructions for installing the Amazon Braket SDK are included in the README file for the repo.

 After you install the Amazon Braket SDK, either clone or download the amazon-braket-pennylane-plugin-python repo to your local environment.
 You must clone or download the repo into a folder in the same virtual environment where you are using the Amazon Braket SDK.